top of page

 Understanding the roots of our negative beliefs about our emotions, emotional sensitivity, and empathy

-But what if you're overtaken by such strong feelings of fear and judgment towards your emotions that they simply can't be overcome by an intention to acknowledge and accept them?
+But what if you're overtaken by such strong feelings of fear and judgment toward your emotions that you can't simply acknowledge and accept them?
 Similarly, what if you have strong feelings of fear and judgment towards your emotional sensitivity and empathy?
 Underlying these strong feelings is a deep-rooted belief that it's unsafe or wrong to be emotional, sensitive, or empathic.

 At times, some HSPs and empaths can be critical of the intensity of their emotional sensitivity.
 For example, imagine that there's an emotional sensitivity scale that ranges from 0 to 20.
 If they fully felt and expressed their emotions, their sensitivity could be at a 20.
 But they prefer not to, so they try to suppress their emotions so they're at a 0.
 As I discussed in my earlier blog, I believe that HSPs and empaths have an innate emotional sensitivity.
 However, certain emotional reactions to specific situations might stem from past traumas that are triggered.
 This presents an opportunity for introspection and healing.
 But taking personal accountability to change our reactivity to specific situations can be done without beating ourselves up about how we currently are.
 Instead, we can have self-compassion, fostering understanding and empathy toward ourselves.
 As we address these prior wounds with compassion, our reactivity and emotional intensity diminishes, paving the way for us to be more comfortable with our innate sensitivity — possibly being closer to 10 on the sensitivity scale.